sjgrider256/Digital_Forest/README.md

-# Digital_Forest
+# Abstract
-Overview.
-Digitized Forest Inventories.
-What is Digital Forest?
-What is it capable of
+A deep learning pipeline for species detection/classification of mixed forest canopies using UAV imagery.
+What's the significance?
+Conservation and forest inventory analysis.
+Invitation for collaborators: An archive for deep learning forest inventory models.

 ![Screenshot](images/Screenshot%202025-06-05%20095418.png)

-how it works: computer vision/cv model

-Purpose.
-Invitation for collaborators: An archive for deep learning forest inventory models.
-Implicaitons for conservation

-Dependencies
+# Dependencies
-Deepforest
-other libraries
+The workflow outlined below is comprised of two existing computer vision models: DeepForest & EfficientNet.

+Attribute authors and summarize/describe them briefly.
+Describe their purpose (what they do) and their functionality in my model: deepforest is used to delineate forest canopies with bounding boxes, which can then be used to extract images with geography data from the original orthomosaic and Efficiant Net is used to classify/categorize/predict tree species.
+Then briefly describe how they operate and their dependencies (python libraries)

 ## 📁 Datasets